nlamo/personal-website/README.md

 TODO:

+- Hide the landscape images/speech bubble *by default* to prevent image from showing when loader is running.
+Change the JS.
+- Adjust 'absolute' positioning for each query for the speech bubble on index page.
 - Experiment with gradients for the background colour.
-- Adjust 'absolute' positioning for each query for the speech bubble on index page.
 - Make 'About' section self-portrait into a CSS animation, experiment with variations.
 - Continue to refine the basic structure/styling of the grids and sections.
 - Tinker with grid and get the items to conform nicely to a set aspect ratio.